m-Just/photographic-defect-detection/README.md

 ## How to train
 `python train.py [--options]`
-For example usages please look at `scripts`, and for an explanation of options just run `python train.py -h`.
+For example usages please look at `scripts`, and for the explanation of options just run `python train.py -h`.

 ## How to evaluate